IT

 OmnvertImage • Document • Network

-Stereo / Mono & Differential Mixer
+Stereo / Mono & Differential Audio Mixer

 Convert between stereo/mono, swap channels, create L−R differentials, or encode/decode Mid/Side with limiter safety.